Hooda blitzkrieg powers Rajasthan to six-wicket win over Jharkhand | Sports-Games

 Hooda shifted to Rajasthan this season after a bitter fallout with Baroda.

-Opting to field, Rajasthan bowlers dished out a clinical show, and restricted Jharkhand to a modest 146/5, and then Hooda ensured that the chase was a walk in the park as they romped home with 15 balls to spare.
+Opting to field, Rajasthan bowlers dished out a clinical show, and restricted Jharkhand to a modest 146/5 and then Hooda ensured that the chase was walk in the park as they romped home with 15 balls to spare.

 But skipper Saurabh Tiwari (43 not out) and middle-order batsman Kumar Deobrat (51) rallied the innings with their 78-run stand.
 Tiwary and Anukul Roy (16) helped Jharkhand near the 150-run mark.